video-dev/hls.js/design.md

   - [src/controller/fps-controller.js][]
     - in charge of monitoring frame rate, and fire FPS_DROP event in case FPS drop exceeds configured threshold. disabled for now.
   - [src/controller/level-controller.js][]
-    - in charge of scheduling playlist (re)loading, monitoring fragment loading bitrate, and determining auto quality level.
+    - in charge of scheduling playlist (re)loading and monitoring of fragment loading bitrate
     - a timer is armed to periodically refresh active live playlist.

+  - [src/controller/abr-controller.js][]
+    - in charge of determining auto quality level.
     - auto quality switch algorithm is pretty naive and simple ATM and similar to the one that could be found in google [StageFright](https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp)

   - [src/demux/demuxer.js][]